The year is coming to a close and I thought now is a good time to review all the changes that have happened within the world of SEO.

 Date: May 2013

-Google launched the Penguin Update in April 2012 to better catch sites deemed to be spamming its search results, in particular those doing so by buying links or obtaining them through link networks designed primarily to boost Google rankings.
-When a new Penguin Update is released, sites that have taken action to remove bad links (such as through the Google disavow links tool or to remove spam may regain rankings.
+Google launched the Penguin Update in April 2012 to better catch sites deemed to be spamming its search results.
+In particular its looking for sites that buy links or obtain them through link exchanges.
+When a new Penguin Update is released, sites that have removed bad links using the Google disavow links tool will soon regain lost rankings.

 After months of speculation the 4th Penguin update (aka: “Penguin 2.0”) was introduced, which moderately impacted the search results.
-The exact nature of the algorithm update was unclear, but we do know that Penguin 2.0 was more finely targeted to capture more offending spam sites.
+The exact nature of the algorithm update was unclear, but we do know that Penguin 2 was finely targeted to capture more offending spam sites.

 Date: June 2013 – July 2013